ayushnix/notes/content/docs/sysadmin/bash/scripting.md

 ---

 # Introduction

 Knowing how to use your shell and being able to write scripts that work across different *nix operating systems can be an incredibly important skill.
-I often thought about it as an essential skill that a sysadmin should possess.
+I've often thought about it as an essential skill that a sysadmin should possess.
 However, there are various complications when it comes to using shell scripts in production environments.

 - bash isn't the standard shell used across all *nix systems.
 Debian uses dash as its `/bin/sh` and Alpine, used widely in containers, uses BusyBox which uses its own version of ash.
-There's `tcsh` used by FreeBSD and `pdksh`, a public domain version of korn shell used by OpenBSD.
-Needless to say, there are syntactical differences between all of them although scripts written in `/bin/sh` compatible format should probably run reliably across all of these platforms.
+There's `tcsh` used by FreeBSD and `pdksh`, a public domain version of korn shell, used by OpenBSD.
+Needless to say, there are syntactical differences between all of them although scripts written in POSIX sh should probably run reliably across all of these platforms.
 - shell scripts do not have robust error handling features and they can't handle edge cases you didn't think about.
 Drew DeVault wrote a [blog post](https://drewdevault.com/2020/12/12/Shell-literacy.html) about becoming